 - Make sure you maintain proper form during the entire movement.

-Having wider lat gives your physique a solid look, from top to bottom.
-That’s why it is essential to do the best exercises to beef up your lats, and barbell T rowing is one of them.
+Having a wider lat gives your physique a solid look from top to bottom.
+That’s why it is essential to hit your latissimus dorsi from all angles, and if the barbell is only your mate for training, you should never skip a bent-over close-grip row.

 - Insert the desired weight into the bar and place the other end in the appropriate place.